 Photos: Krish Nagari

-Tatsuo Miyajima: I-Model is at Lisson Gallery until 2nd November 2013, for further information visit here.
+Tatsuo Miyajima: I-Model is at Lisson Gallery until 2nd November 2013.
+For further information visit the gallery’s website here.